 - Work with skilled labor professionals and engineers to extract data for the purpose of documenting the design, manufacture, installation, and maintenance or products for both internal and external use

 - Write requirements documents, supported by engineering for operations and maintenance manuals.

 I am one of those rare birds who feels good documentation is essential.

 Having these documents provides a shorter learning curve and/or maintenance which ultimately saves the company both time and money.

 This is especially important in software development for the next developer, engineer or QA person you hire.
 They need to be able to pick up the project and run with it.
 This means the ability to understand the logic and be able to follow a standard set of operating procedures.
 I know because I have worked the full Software Development Lifecycle (SDLC) and was a sought after Database Developer for many years creating and maintaining databases along with writing its documentation.
-Now I get calls to update various technical documents and give
+Now I get calls to update various technical documents and give them one voice.

 To get a discussion started for one of your technical writing projects, text/call me on my cell phone at 339 – 532 – 8334 or simply fill out the contact form you’ll find here.

 To see a few samples click here.